Bloom-host/BloomDocs/docs/using_the_panel/ports-and-proxies.md

 ![portsandproxies](../../static/imgs/using_the_panel/ports_and_proxies/2.png)

 In this case, create a new CNAME record, identical to the one above.
-Different DNS providers may use different methods to reference the root of a domain.
-In most cases, you should put an `@` inside the Name box.
+You will replace the word "**subdomain**" with the actual subdomain you want to use.
 In '**Target**' you will write the revproxy address corresponding to your location.
 For US servers it is: **revproxy-us.bloom.host** and for EU servers it is **revproxy-eu.bloom.host**

 ---
 :::note